Logo primary

 Permaculture and the sustainability of resistance

-Posted by Alice Gray about 9 years ago
+Posted by Alice Gray almost 10 years ago

 One man’s struggle for sustainable farming on his land in the occupied West Bank is not only a fight against occupation.
 It suggests that international environmental law provides a legal avenue for Palestinians to sue for their rights. - See more at: http